-If you think tying your shoes is something you should stop thinking about once you've got it down, think again.
+If you think tying your shoes is something you should stop considering once you've got it down, think again.
 There are an estimated two trillion different ways in which you can lace up your shoes, and guess what?
 Not all of them are created equally!

 While shoe tying may seem like a trivial discussion, it can actually make a huge difference in your comfort level, especially for runners.
 In fact, when it comes to running shoes, the way you tie your laces can mean the difference between numb feet and black toenails or a comfortable stride for the entire distance of your course.

 When you consider the impact, then, that shoe lacing can have on your feet, it may not surprise you at all the innovation being devoted to this realm.
-Check out these three new lacing systems, vying to kick aside those good ol' bunny ears in the year that starts (eep!) tonight!!!
+Check out these three new lacing systems, vying to kick aside those good ol' bunny ears for good!

 Quick Shoe Lace